Origin of the large topological Hall effect in the EuCd$_2$Sb$_2$ antiferromagnet: Hall resistivity

-The topological Hall resistivity, $\rho_{xy}^{\rm T}(H)$, is due to the real- or momentum-space Berry phase stemming from continuous change of the spin configuration in applied field.
-We assume that it vanishes in the high field region, where the spin-polarized state (SPS) is induced.
+The topological Hall resistivity, $\rho_{xy}^{\rm T}(H)$, is due to the real- or momentum-space Berry phase stemming from a continuous change of the spin configuration in applied field.
+We assume that it vanishes in the high-field region, where the spin-polarized state (SPS) is induced.
 This is obvious for the real-space case, but the momentum-space Berry phase depends on Zeeman band splitting, which induces Weyl nodes and modulates their mutual separation and distance from the Fermi level.
 Therefore, in some ranges of magnetic field, a corresponding part of $\rho_{xy}^{\rm T}(H)$ might mirror the behavior of magnetization, and therefore be difficult to separate from $\rho_{xy}^{\rm CA}(H)$.
-However, the shape of the prominent anomalies in $\rho_{xy}^{\rm A}(H)$ (obtained by subtraction of the linear-in-field term from the $\rho_{xy}(H)$ and shown in Fig.~\ref{TotalHall}(b)) and their convergence at $\approx 20\mu\Omega {\rm cm}$ for all $T\leq$15\,K, indicates that this part of $\rho_{xy}^{\rm T}(H)$ becomes negligible in fields close to $H_{\rm s}$.
-Subsequently, the topological Hall resistivity, $\rho_{xy}^{\rm T}$, was extracted using Eq.~\ref{Eq1}, and it is shown in Fig.~\ref{TotalHall}(c) (the procedure is described in the Supplemental Material \cite{SupM}).
+However, the shape of the prominent anomalies in $\rho_{xy}^{\rm A}(H)$ (obtained by subtraction of the linear-in-field term from the $\rho_{xy}(H)$ and shown in Fig.~\ref{TotalHall}(b)) and their convergence at $\approx 20\,\mu\Omega {\rm cm}$ for all $T\leq$15\,K, indicates that this part of $\rho_{xy}^{\rm T}(H)$ becomes negligible in fields close to $H_{\rm s}$.
+Subsequently, the topological Hall resistivity, $\rho_{xy}^{\rm T}$, was extracted using Eq.~\ref{Eq1}, and it is shown in Fig.~\ref{TotalHall}(c).